-Setting Preferences

-The Configuration Dialog Box
+Configuration

 The Configuration dialog box can be opened from the Tools menu or by clicking the Configuration button in the toolbar and it offers a single location for establishing personal settings and preferences that control many of the features and functions of the software.

-- General

-The General options include the default units of measurement, background color and coordinate format.

-Vector Display

-The function of Vector Display is to control the appearance of point, line, and area features on the map.
-Specific options include filtering data types and adjusting the display order. - Display Options The Display Options are used to configure the display of map elements including the scale bar and legend. - Styles These options are used to create and manage feature types that can be assigned to polygons, lines, or points.
+General Seconfiguration - General × 📹 General Background Color The General options include the General Select.. default units of measurement, back- Export ground color and coordinate format.
+Measure/Units Map View Options Vector Formats Show pixel location in Status Bar Raster Formats Vector Display Always display Lat/Lon in Status Bar/Info as WGS84 Advanced Always display Lat/Lon with padding 🗎 Vector Display The function of Vector Display is to Add full path to Control Center descriptions Display Options control the appearance of point, Center on cursor when zooming with mouse wheel Styles line, and area features on the map.
+Projection Swap zoom direction using mouse wheel or hot keys 3D View Properties Display pan arrows on map edge Specific options include filtering data Vertical Options Prompt when loading duplicate file names types and adjusting the display Shader Options Automatically interpolate zoomed-out display order.
+Lidar Workspace Options Feature Templates Automatically create backup workspace files GPS Options Display Options Lock active workspace file to prevent sharing The Display Options are used to con-Search Options Run default query when launching Search function figure the display of map elements Other Options including the scale bar and legend.
+Ask before opening multiple Attribute Editors in tabbed panes Styles Restore Default Settings These options are used to create and manage feature types that can be assigned to polygons, lines, or points.
 Applying a feature type to a vector feature will automatically adjust the appearance of the feature and assign a custom list of attributes if required.
+OK Cancel Apply Help

-- Projection
+Projection

 The Projection section is used to alter the coordinate reference information for onscreen display and reproject a layer from one system to another before exporting.

-- 3D View Properties
+3D View Properties

 3D View Properties, which is also accessible directly from the 3D Viewer, includes numerous options for controlling the behavior and display of the 3D map view.
-These include vertical exaggeration, background color, and 3D vector display.
-For more information, see page 11.
+These include vertical exaggeration, back-ground color, and 3D vector display.

-- Vertical Options
+Vertical Options

 Vertical Options offers settings that control the display of elevation or terrain layers.
 These settings include the selection of a shader pattern and customization of the hill shading.

-- Shader Options
+Shader Options

 Shader Options controls the visual display of several preconfigured elevation and slope shader patterns and allows new patterns to be created.

-- Lidar
+Lidar

 The Lidar settings are used for filtering a point cloud based on classification or return types.

-- Feature Templates
+Feature Templates

 The function of Feature Templates is to create a set of preconfigured attributes that streamline the process of digitizing or data collection, especially when using Global Mapper Mobile.

-- GPS Options
+GPS Options